home study: q&a

 Q. I have a medical condition.
 Will this prohibit me from getting a home study?

-Q. What are post placements/supervision visits?
+Q. What are post-placement/supervision visits?